 _"_ownCloud – Owncloud is an application very similar to DropBox.
 (Gear up for another dad joke:) YOU GO OWN THAT CLOUD!"

-Click the links below to read part 1 or part 2 of that (warning, we are about to toot our own horns here:) hilarious and entertaining blog series.
+Click the links below to read part 1 or part 2 of that (warning, we are about to toot our horns here:) hilarious and entertaining blog series.

 Although we stated that ownCloud is comparable to the well-known cloud storage app, Dropbox, it is still worth mentioning that both ownCloud and Nextcloud provide you with much more than just file storage.
 For instance, Nextcloud offers video and text too.
-This part of the application is known as “Talk.”
-Nextcloud utilities also cater more to businesses than those provided by Dropbox, and we will elaborate on that in just a little bit.
-For now, why don’t we dive into some Nextcloud features and facts?
+This part of the application is known as "Talk."
+Nextcloud utilities also cater more to businesses than those provided by Dropbox.
+We will elaborate on that in just a little bit.
+For now, why don't we dive into some Nextcloud features and facts?
 On we go!

-In addition to being enormously secure, Nextcloud makes it really easy to touch base with your team or community through its forum board.
-You can also add your own touch to your Nextcloud experience, as the app allows you to star or bookmark your favorite files.
+In addition to being enormously secure, Nextcloud makes it easy to connect with your team or community through its forum board.
+You can also add your touch to your Nextcloud experience, as the app allows you to star or bookmark your favorite files.
 On top of that, Nextcloud can be set up to be compatible with other applications, even if they are cloud storage applications.
 Not to mention Nextcloud has a great support system in place just for you if you need help using the app.

 Whew, it feels like an endless array of exceptional features to mention about Nextcloud, so I am just going to blaze through the rest of these in bullet point format:

 Nextcloud comes with…

 -The option to encrypt your files until you permit to decrypt them (even when they are not being transferred from one place to another)

 -A bunch of add-ons as well as hundreds of extension options

 Now, before we conclude, we saved the best feature for last.
 The absolute coolest thing you can do with Nextcloud is: